JohnnyDeuss/py3direct/readme.md

 # py3direct
-Redirect all Python docs to the latest version.
+Chrome extension to redirect all Python docs to the latest version.